constructorfleet/chase-offers/README.md

 ## Support

+This project is MIT-licenced open source.
+Feel free to use it or not - but if you need support you're probably on your own.
+Feel free to submit PRs or report bugs and eventually I might get around to those.

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

 ## Stay in touch